 - My Name Is ???: Trope Namer.
 In Gold and Silver, he tells you this verbatim after your first fight.

-- Privileged Rival: He's the son of Giovanni, the Viridian Gym Leader who leads a double life as the boss of Team Rocket, however by the time of the story he's disowned his family and is trying to be strong independent of his father's resources and ideology.
+- Privileged Rival: He's the son of Giovanni, the Viridian Gym Leader who leads a double life as the boss of Team Rocket, however, by the time of the story, he's disowned his family and is trying to be strong and independent of his father's resources and ideology.

 - Recurring Boss: Again, Silver is the first trainer the player is forced to fight in Gen II, and is fought multiple times throughout the game, including at the end of Victory Road.
 The last forced encounter with him is in Mt.
 Moon.